discovery-unicamp/Minerva/minerva/models/README.md

 # Models

+The models module is a collection of models that can be used for various tasks.
+I has two main submodules: `nets` and `ssl`.
+The `nets` submodule contains architectures for neural networks that can be trained in a supervised manner.
+The `ssl` submodule contains implementations of semi-supervised learning techniques, usually requiring a architecture from the `nets` submodule to run.

+Both `nets` and `ssl` submodules are further divided into areas of use (e.g. `image` and `time_series`).
+This division is made to make it easier to find the right model for the right task.
+It's not uncommon for a model to be used in more than one area of use, in that case it will be in the main area of use in it's original paper.

+In the case of a architecture or semi-supervised learning technique been agnostic to the type of data, it will be in the root of the submodule.

+## Nets

+These are the models implemented in the `nets` submodule:

 | **Model**                                                                  | **Authors**                      |    **Task**    |       **Type**        |       **Input Shape**       |   **Python Class**    | **Observations**                                                                                                            |
 | -------------------------------------------------------------------------- | -------------------------------- | :------------: | :-------------------: | :-------------------------: | :-------------------: | --------------------------------------------------------------------------------------------------------------------------- |
 | [Deep Conv LSTM](https://www.mdpi.com/1424-8220/16/1/115)                  | Ordóñez and Roggen               | Classification |    2D Conv + LSTM     |     (C,&#160;S,&#160;T)     |     DeepConvLSTM      | --                                                                                                                          |